 The industrial projects established in Brazilian EPZ must be greenfield investments, and these companies should obtain at least 80% of the company’s total gross revenue sales originated by exports.
 The start-up of a company operation into ZPE depends on the EPZ administrator acceptance; the approval of industrial projects by the National Council of Export Processing (CZPE); and the previous authorization by Customs and Environmental Brazilian authorities.

-North Region: Senador Guiomard (Acre state), Barcarena (Pará state), Porto Velho (Rondônia state), Boa Vista (Roraima state), Araguaína (Tocantins state);
+North Region: Senador Guiomard (Acre state), Barcarena (Pará state), Boa Vista (Roraima state), Araguaína (Tocantins state);

-Northeast Region: Ilhéus (Bahia state), Pecém (Ceará state), Suape (Pernambuco state), Parnaíba (Piauí state), Sertão/Assu (Rio Grande do Norte state), Macaíba (Rio Grande do Norte state);
+Northeast Region: Ilhéus (Bahia state), Pecém (Ceará state), Suape (Pernambuco state), Parnaíba (Piauí state), Macaíba (Rio Grande do Norte state);

-Midwest Region: - Cáceres (Mato Grosso state), Bataguassu (Mato Grosso do Sul state), Corumbá (Mato Grosso do Sul state);
+Midwest Region: Cáceres (Mato Grosso state), Bataguassu (Mato Grosso do Sul state);

-Southeast Region: Aracruz (Espírito Santo state), Teófilo Otoni (Minas Gerais state), Uberaba (Minas Gerais state), Itaguaí (Rio de Janeiro state), Fernandópolis (São Paulo state);
+Southeast Region: Açú (Rio de Janeiro state); Teófilo Otoni (Minas Gerais state), Uberaba (Minas Gerais state), Fernandópolis (São Paulo state); e

 Senador Guiomard EPZ (Acre state) – which is close to the Brazil-Peru border - provides access to the Pacific, through the Interoceanic Highway.
 Its promising economic sectors are: fruits, Brazilian nuts and rubber (latex) - Amazon biodiversity -, wood processing and fish farming.